cunla/RPSP/README.md

 ##USER OPERATIONS
 To access RPSP either AngularJS client or the REST API can be used
 ##RPSP UI – AngularJS Client
-The RPSP Web client can be accessed in: http://hostname:8080/rpsp (8080 is the default port)
+The RPSP Web client can be accessed in: http://hostname:9999/rpsp (9999 is the default port)

-RPSP UI provides the following functionality:
- 1. RPSP Configuration – Define RP systems to collect data from
-	 - List RP clusters for system
-	 - Assign country per cluster
-	 - Update settings (i.e., change RP user/password)
- 2. Generate report of #VMs per month per country
-     - Select report quarter (past or current)

 ###RPSP REST API
 The following methods are supported in the RPSP RESP API, with base being http://*hostname*:*port*/rpsp